-Public hearings and votes on the proposed increase
+Public hearings on the proposed increases

 More about Storm Water fees